 - Meeting Quality Assurance, Award and legislative compliance requirements.

 The NAA has entered into licences with an organisation or government agency in each Australian State and Territory to deliver The Duke of Ed in their State or Territory.
-The NAA also operates as a National Award Unit for some individuals and organisations to deliver The Duke of Ed.
+The NAA also operates as a National Award Unit for some individuals and organisations to deliver the Award.

-- Information, resources and promotional materials regarding The Duke of Ed.
+- Information, resources and promotional materials regarding the Award.